Dark-Skinned People Don’t Need Sunscreen?

 Dark Skin Has a Natural Skin Protection Factor?

 Yes.
-African Americans have an SPF of up to 13 thanks to melanin, filtering twice as much UV radiation compared to people with a fair complexion.
+African Americans have a natural SPF of up to 13 thanks to melanin, filtering roughly twice as much UV radiation as lighter skin.
+That’s meaningful.

 Are There Any Other Ways to Protect My Skin?

-- Check your skin regularly to ensure there aren’t any new, strange growths.
-It’ll also help you spot changes in existing moles, freckles, and others
+- Check your skin regularly — note any new growths, or changes in existing moles, freckles, or spots